ALMaclaine/music-player/prompt/prompt_index.md

    - Purpose: Guide the process of creating new prompts for the project
    - Use when: Identifying the need for a new prompt to support the development process

+10. **session_start_prompt.md**
+    - Purpose: Quickly bring the AI up to speed on the current state of the project at the start of a new chat session
+    - Use when: Beginning a new chat session or needing a quick refresh on the project status

 Remember to refer to this index when you need guidance on which prompt to use for a specific task or situation in the development process.